-- i.
-Reviewing and approving requests to increase sales prices from owners of restricted units who wish to refinance or take out home equity loans during the term of their ownership that the amount of indebtedness to be incurred will not violate the terms of this Ordinance; - ii.
-Reviewing and approving requests to increase sales prices from owners of restricted units who wish to make capital improvements to the units that would affect the selling price, such authorizations to be limited to those improvements resulting in additional bedrooms or bathrooms and the depreciated cost of central air conditioning systems; - iii.
-Notifying the Borough of an owner's intent to sell a restricted unit; and - iv.
-Making determinations on requests by owners of restricted units for hardship waivers.
+- Reviewing and approving requests for determination from owners of restricted units who wish to take out home equity loans or refinance during the term of their ownership that the amount of indebtedness to be incurred will not violate the terms of this Ordinance; - Reviewing and approving requests to increase sales prices from owners of restricted units who wish to make capital improvements to the units that would affect the selling price, such authorizations to be limited to those improvements resulting in additional bedrooms or bathrooms and the depreciated cost of central air conditioning systems; - 3.
+Notifying the municipality of an owner's intent to sell a restricted unit; and - Making determinations on requests by owners of restricted units for hardship waivers.

-4. Enforcement
+vi.
+Enforcement

-- Securing annually from the municipality a list of all affordable ownership units for which tax bills are mailed to absentee owners, and notifying all such owners that they must either move back to their unit or sell it; - ii.
-Securing from all developers and sponsors of restricted units, at the earliest point of contact in the processing of the project or development, written acknowledgement of the requirement that no restricted unit can be offered, or in any other way committed, to any person, other than a household duly certified to the unit by the Administrative Agent; - iii.
-Posting annually in all rental properties, including two-family homes, a notice as to the maximum permitted rent together with the telephone number of the Administrative Agent where complaints of excess rent or other charges can be made; - iv.
-Sending annual mailings to all owners of affordable dwelling units reminding them of the notices and requirements outlined in N.J.A.C.
-5:80-26.18(d)4; - v.
-Establishing a program for diverting unlawful rent payments to the Borough's Affordable Housing Trust Fund; and - vi.
-Creating and publishing a written operating manual for each affordable housing program administered by the Administrative Agent, to be approved by the Court, setting forth procedures for administering the affordability controls. - vii.
-Attending continuing education opportunities on affordability controls, compliance monitoring, and affirmative marketing as offered or approved by the Affordable Housing Professionals of New Jersey (AHPNJ).;
+- Securing annually from the municipality a list of all affordable housing units for which tax bills are mailed to absentee owners, and notifying all such owners that they must either move back to their unit or sell it; - Securing from all developers and sponsors of restricted units, at the earliest point of contact in the processing of the project or development, written acknowledgement of the requirement that no restricted unit can be offered, or in

+- any other way committed, to any person, other than a household duly certified to the unit by the Administrative Agent; - Posting annually, in all rental properties (including two-family homes), a notice as to the maximum permitted rent together with the contact information for the Administrative Agent where complaints of excess rent or other charges can be made; - 4.
+Sending annual mailings to all owners of affordable dwelling units, reminding them of the notices and requirements outlined in N.J.A.C.
+5:80-26.18(d)4; - Establishing a program for diverting unlawful rent payments to the municipality's Affordable Housing Trust Fund; and - 6.
+Creating and publishing a written operating manual for each affordable housing program Administered by the Administrative Agent, to be approved by the Township Committee and the Court, setting forth procedures for administering the affordability controls.